rafaelcaricio/gradient-inspector/README.md

 gradient-inspector
 ==================

-Chrome extension that allows inspecting into gradients of an element.
+Chrome Extension that adds a sidebar to the Developer Tools that displays information about the gradients applied to the inspected element.